smoke-you/pyLiveKML/docs/how-it-works.md

 * `delete_kml(self, root: etree.Element) -> None`

+`NetworkLinkControl` exposes another dynamic KML publishing method, `def construct_sync(self, with_children: bool = True, with_dependents: bool = True) -> etree.Element`.
+It's operation is discussed [below](#networklinkcontrol).
+Note that it ultimately calls the above three methods in order to publish the corresponding tags.

 ## Synchronization

 The purpose of dynamic publishing is to synchronize the state of the Python application hosting the KML object representations with GEP.
 This section can be ignored for static publishing.